RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 You have now completed the guide.

 To review the guide, use the links across the top of each page.
-You do not have to answer the quizzes.
+You do not have to answer the quizzes again.

 To reset the guide and answer the quizzes again, click here: <a href='#' onclick="Persist.reset()">Reset</a>